Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/osl.rst

 but attributes can be retrieved from the object that was hit using the ``getmessage("trace", ..)`` function.
 See the OSL specification for details on how to use this.

-This function can't be used instead of lighting;
+This function cannot be used instead of lighting;
 the main purpose is to allow shaders to "probe" nearby geometry, for example to apply a projected texture that can be blocked by geometry, apply more "wear" to exposed geometry, or make other ambient occlusion-like effects.